evadegano/quartz/README.md

 # launch the app in development modeh
 $ npm run dev
 ```

+### Populate with dummy data
+All the functions you need to populate the dabatabase with dummy users and wallets are in ./bin/seed.js.

 ### Deploy
 You must log into [Heroku](https://id.heroku.com/login) first.